 Figure~\ref{fig:HM_A2744_samplesMain} shows, for two examples (Nos.
 328 and 842), the galaxy number $N_{\rm gal}$ and luminosity $L_{\rm gal}$ maps and the 2D histograms of pixel counts as a function of $\log_{10}\kappa$ and either $N_{\rm gal}$ (upper) or $L_{\rm gal}$ (lower).
 These can be compared directly with Figure~\ref{fig:kappa_gal_n_l}.
-Visually, both analogues appear very similar to A2744, sharing features such as multiple clumps where the galaxy number and luminosity distributions trace the underlying mass distribution closely.
+Visually, both analogues appear very similar to A2744, sharing features such as multiple clumps, in which the galaxy number and luminosity distributions closely trace the underlying mass distribution.
 For both analogues, the mean relation and the scatter in both 2D histograms are similar to those for A2744.
-However, the slopes of the simulated relations are slightly steeper than observed.
+However, the slopes of the simulated relations are slightly steeper than those observed.
 The same is true for the remaining analogues.
-(For completeness, we present the corresponding plots in Appendix~\ref{app:gal_nl_rest}.)
+For completeness, we present the corresponding plots for all other analogues in Appendix~\ref{app:gal_nl_rest}.
 It seems likely that this difference reflects a bias caused by the fact that the region targeted for observation in A2744 was chosen specifically to cover the regions of highest galaxy surface density.
 We come back to this below.